 |Country||Popularity Ranking||Quality Ranking||Value Ranking|

-The fact that Cleveland Institute of Art has a large community of international students is a good sign.
-It is likely the school has robust International Student Services as well as clubs, groups, and associations.
+The fact that Cleveland Institute of Art has a medium sized community of international students is positive.
+It is likely the school has invested in International Student Services as well as clubs, groups, and associations.

 Learn more about out-of-state tuition at Cleveland Institute of Art.